egison/sweet-egison/README.md

 ### Further readings

-Some practical applications of PMO such as [SAT solver](https://github.com/egison/sweet-egison/blob/master/example/cdcl.hs) are placed under [example/](https://github.com/egison/sweet-egison/blob/master/example/).
-Details of Egison, the original PMO language implementation, can be found on [https://www.egison.org/](https://www.egison.org/) or in [1].
+Some practical applications of PMO such as a [SAT solver](https://github.com/egison/sweet-egison/blob/master/example/cdcl.hs) are placed under [example/](https://github.com/egison/sweet-egison/blob/master/example/).
+Detailed information of Egison, the original PMO language implementation, can be found on [https://www.egison.org/](https://www.egison.org/) or in [1].
 You can learn more about pattern-match-oriented programming style in [2].

 ## Implementation / Difference from miniEgison

 [miniEgison](https://github.com/egison/egison-haskell) is also a Haskell library that implements Egison pattern matching.
 The main difference from [miniEgison](https://github.com/egison/egison-haskell) is that sweet-egison translates pattern matching into Haskell control expressions (shallow embedding), where [miniEgison](https://github.com/egison/egison-haskell) translates it into Haskell data expressions (deep embedding).

 Our quasi-quoter `mc` translates match clauses into functions that take a target and return a non-deterministic computation as `MonadPlus`-like monadic expression.
-As `MonadPlus` can express backtracking computation, we can perform efficient backtracking pattern matching which is essential to PMO programming on it.
+As `MonadPlus` can express backtracking computation, we can perform efficient backtracking pattern matching that is essential to PMO programming on it.

 For example, `[mc| $xs ++ $x : $ys -> (xs, x, ys) |]` is translated as follows: